FactionMaster/FactionMaster/README.md

 # This is the coordonnate to display the scoreboard
 # for a better handling, use the /f scoreboard command in game
 faction-scoreboard-position: "0|100|0|world"

+# --------------------- PLUGIN CONFIGURATION --------------------------
+#       DONT CHANGE IF YOU DONT KNOW WHAT YOU ARE DOING

+# Change this value only if you are sure of what you are doing,
+# reducing it may break some functionality of the plugin,
+# increasing it may reduce the players experience.
+# Default: 60
+timeout-task: 60

+# Change this value only if you are sure of what you are doing,
+# reducing it may break some functionality of the plugin,
+# increasing it may reduce the players experience.
+# Default: 200
+# It will determine ow much time Database synchronisation will be done
+sync-time: 200
 ```